Published: 07 Oct 2005

 Cisco's monkey wrench

 Cisco threw a monkey wrench into IT operations with the introduction of its MDS line of Fibre Channel (FC) switches in 2003.
 Although they supported the FC protocol, the switches shared many common characteristics with the firm's Ethernet switch line, including Cisco's familiar Internet Operating System (IOS) command line interface.
-While Cisco's MDS line of FC switches wasn't the floor-clearing event initially feared by
+While Cisco's MDS line of FC switches wasn't the floor-clearing event initially feared by rivals, the company has racked up some major wins, especially in the largest businesses.

 With huge Cisco SANs in major organizations, the inevitable question was whether the ownership and management of these devices should remain alongside storage devices or whether they should be merged with the network support groups in place to support Cisco's Ethernet and WAN hardware.
 Not surprisingly, the answer proved elusive.